 Students who come to the Counseling Center are typically in some kind of emotional pain, distress or confusion.
 We strive to provide an empathic, nonjudgmental environment where we listen to students carefully and without preconceptions and where students will feel heard and validated.

-As clinicians, we take our responsibility to provide expert care seriously.
+As counselors, we take our responsibility to provide expert care seriously.
 We take responsibility for our continued growth as professionals.
 We are open about our professional credentials and training and we use consultation services as needed and appropriate.

 Respect for Autonomy

 We respect that the students coming to the Counseling Center are emerging adults, who are taking responsibility for seeking help to solve their problems.
 We believe that treatment is there to help students provide their own answers and solutions to their questions and problems.
 We encourage students to work with us to meet their goals and to assume responsibility for their current lives and future direction.